Check database credentials

 CDN Operations — Deep dive into upload, delete, and URL generation workflows

-Reference - Complete function documentation organized by category
+Function Reference — Complete API documentation organized by category